Automattic/RadControl/readme.txt

 === AdControl ===
-Contributors: automattic, derekspringer, egill, jeherve, rclations
+Contributors: automattic, derekspringer, jeherve, rclations
 Tags: advertising, ad codes, ads
 Requires at least: 3.4
-Tested up to: 4.9.2
+Tested up to: 5.6.1
-Stable tag: 1.4
+Stable tag: 1.5

 Harness WordPress.com's advertising partners for your own website.

 == Description ==

+Please note: this plugin is officially depricated.
+If you are still interested in using this service please utilize [the offical Ads module included in Jetpack.](https://jetpack.com/features/traffic/ads/)

 With traditional advertising relationships a publisher or blogger has two relationships and platforms--one for publishing and the other for advertising.
 AdControl combines the two partnerships into one.